 Greg Van Houten is a seasoned civil litigator who focuses on insurance recovery.
-Greg’s significant experience contributed to his recognition as a “Rising Star” in insurance coverage by Super Lawyers, Thomson Reuters, 2018-2021.
+Greg’s significant experience contributed to his recognition as a “Rising Star” in insurance coverage by Washington, D.C.
+Super Lawyers, Thomson Reuters, 2018-2023.
 In his practice, he represents clients in a wide range of industries and sectors, including industrial manufacturing, oil and gas, biofuels, banking, food and beverage, and electronic trading.
-Greg has helped those clients recover tens of thousands of dollars under a variety of insurance products, including policies covering Directors and Officers (D&O), Commercial General Liability (CGL), Property Damage and Business Interruption, Representations and Warranties, and Cyber Liability.
+Greg has helped those clients recover millions of dollars under a variety of insurance products, including policies covering Directors and Officers (D&O), Commercial General Liability (CGL), Property Damage and Business Interruption, Representations and Warranties, and Cyber Liability.

 Greg also has a diverse litigation background, as he has litigated cases involving malpractice and professional negligence, commercial contracts, and employment.
 He also has secured a number of victories for pro bono clients, including a five-figure tutoring reimbursement award under the Individuals with Disabilities Education Act.

 Greg earned his law degree from the Georgetown University Law Center, where he won the Greenhalgh Trial Advocacy Tournament and received the International Academy of Trial Lawyers 2015 Student Advocacy Award.

 Before pursuing his law degree, Greg was a member of Teach for America.
 With Teach for America, he taught high school physics and coached varsity baseball at a charter school in Cambridge, Massachusetts.
 He was awarded “Best New Teacher” in 2011 and delivered the commencement address to the 2013 graduating class.

 - Statesmen College Preparatory Academy for Boys (Washington, DC), Board Member/Secretary